 Your roof is sagging.

 A droopy roof is likely a sign of a serious structural problem with your home, and the roof should be inspected immediately.
 Rafters or the ceiling joists under the roof can lose their strength and start to rot.
 The weather could also be responsible for the sagging roof.
-Call a professional contractor as soon as possible, as this is a serious safety hazard.
+Call a professional roofing contractor as soon as possible, as this is a serious safety hazard.

 Critters have made a home in your roof.